 Strong, Natural-Looking Teeth Replacement

 Missing teeth are a problem faced by over 100 million Americans right now, but thankfully, dentistry has developed a replacement that is virtually identical to nature: dental implants.
-This is the one treatment option that actually restores an entire tooth both above and below the gum line, and now you can get them right here in Marietta thanks to Dr. John Hamel.
+This is the one treatment option that actually restores an entire tooth both above and below the gum line, and now you can get them right here in Acworth thanks to Dr. John Hamel.
 Whether you are missing a single tooth or a few, he can use them to help you reclaim your smile for a lifetime.
 To get started, contact us today for an appointment.

 Unlike many other dentists in the area, Dr. Hamel is able to perform the entire implant procedure from beginning to end.
 Typically, the entire process consists of two main phases: placement and restoration.